-We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, abnormal battery drain, issues with first and third-party apps, iMessage issues including missing messages and missing notifications, Wi-Fi problems, Bluetooth problems, green tint issues, stuttering, CarPlay issues including a fairly widespread glitch impacting Apple Music , issues with Widgets, lockups, freezes, and crashes.
+We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, severe battery drain, issues with first and third-party apps, Wi-Fi problems, Bluetooth problems, green tint issues, stuttering, CarPlay issues including a fairly widespread glitch impacting Apple Music , issues with Widgets, lockups, freezes, and crashes.